Enalean/tuleap/doc/back-end/events.md

 ```

 This event is used to display additional information in the widget
-\"Public areas\".
+"Public areas".
 For example the `tracker` plugin wants to list all
 trackers of the project whereas the `docman` plugin only displays a link
 to the service: